spring-attic/spring-roo/bootstrap/readme.txt

   with Roo, but rather Spring is reporting a circular dependency because we use @Configurable @Entity types which in turn use
   @PersistenceContext.
 As such, the log level defaults to INFO.
+  See SPR-5752 for the related issue in Spring Framework.

 * The data on demand mechanism (which is used for integration tests) has limited JSR 303 (Bean Validator) compatibility.
 Roo supports